 Less wrist is better– stiff wrist whenever possible, if they hit right at your feet you may need to twist your wrist more to scoop it up.

 Flatten your paddle when you dink – think more of a line-drive, not an easy lob

 Dink to their feet.

 Change it up and dink down the middle sometimes.
-Dinking patterns end up cross court but you can catch them both off guard by dinking straight down the middle.
+A lot of time dinking patterns end up going cross court but you can catch them both off guard by dinking straight down the middle.

 Once the dink game starts– stay as close to the NVZ as possible.

-Dink shot out of the air– standing toes to the line, reaching in and dink as it drops over the net (before the bounce) gives them less time and gives you more angles.
+Dink shot out of the air– standing toes to the line, reaching in and dink as it drops over the net (before the bounce).
+This gives them less time and gives you more angles.